Version 1.3.0, Effective: October 25, 2023

-Each instance (i.e. PEM data) of an intermediate certificate only needs to be included in the CCADB once, even if it chains up to two root certificates.
+Each instance (i.e. PEM data) of a subordinate CA certificate only needs to be included in the CCADB once.

-If an intermediate certificate is revoked, the CCADB must be updated to mark it as revoked, giving the reason why, within 24 hours for a security incident, and within 7 days for any other reason.
+If a subordinate CA certificate is revoked, the CCADB must be updated to mark it as revoked, including the reason for revocation, within seven calendar days of revocation.

 5. Policies, Audits, and Practices

 These documents are hosted elsewhere and the URLs are stored in the CCADB.
-The URLs to such CPs, CPSes and audits, and any metadata about them such as the name of the auditor or the date of the audit, need to be updated as new information become available.
+The URLs to such CPs, CPSes and audits, and any metadata about them such as the name of the auditor or the date of the audit, must be updated as new information becomes available.
 For technical reasons, URLs to audit statements must point to a PDF file that conforms to ALV and either WebTrust or Accredited Conformity Assessment Bodies’ Council (ACAB’c) formatting standards.

 The entry for each subordinate CA certificate has checkboxes to indicate “Audits Same as Parent” and “CP/CPS Same as Parent”.
-When those are checked, the details do not need to be duplicated from the parent cert.
-However, the intermediate certificate must be specifically listed in the audit statements of the parent certificate.
+When those are checked, the details do not need to be duplicated from the parent certificate.
+However, the subordinate CA certificate must be specifically listed in the audit statements of the parent certificate.

 URLs for the following documents are required for each certificate, unless the exceptions below apply: